peterhinch/micropython-iot/README.md

 Client and server applications use `readline` and `write` methods to
 communicate: in the case of an outage of WiFi or the connected endpoint, the method will pause until the outage ends.
+While the system is tolerant of runtime server and WiFi outages, this does not apply on initialisation.
+The server must accessible before clients are started.

 The link status is determined by periodic exchanges of keepalive messages.
 This is transparent to the application.
 If a keepalive is not received within a user